michaelz9436/gaussian-slicing/README.md

 conda env create --file environment.yml conda activate gaussian_splatting
 ```
 *The environment name remains `gaussian_splatting` for consistency with the original project.*
+*This environment is identical to that of the original Gaussian Splatting project, except for modifications in the diff-gaussian-rasterization submodule (see Key Modifications for details).*

 ## Usage Guide